 - Recognizes symptoms.
 Our therapists conduct thorough assessments of students and discuss their trauma history directly, but they also observe their triggers and the way their body responds when discussing trauma and in their everyday lives.

 - Realizes the impact.
-Our therapists have years of experience working with teen girls who have a history of trauma and have seen how it can impact multiple areas of their life, including relationships, academic performance, and self-esteem.
+Our therapists have years of experience working with teen girls and assigned female at birth who have a history of trauma and have seen how it can impact multiple areas of their life, including relationships, academic performance, and self-esteem.

 - Responds by integrating knowledge about trauma into policies.
-They are sensitive to their student’s history and use strategies that emphasize self-regulation and nonjudgment.
+They are sensitive to their student’s history and use strategies that emphasize self-regulation and nonjudgmental.